The International Chamber of Commerce (ICC) has notified a final award in favour of the Panama Canal Authority (ACP) in […]

 17th Dec 2018

-In addition to his litigation experience, Peter has experience of ADR including mediation, adjudication, adjudication enforcement, arbitration, both domestically and in the Middle East, and arbitration appeals.
+In addition to his litigation experience, Peter has experience of ADR including mediation, adjudication, domestic arbitration and international arbitration subject to foreign law, together with associated court enforcement and appeal proceedings.

 Peter has acted for parties at all levels of the contractual chain including purchasers, developers, contractors and sub-contractors in relation to all common areas of dispute including payment, insolvency, defects and delay and disruption.
 Examples include acting:

 Peter has acted for both suppliers and employers.
 Examples include acting:

 Peter has acted for and against architects, engineers, surveyors and project / construction managers.
 Examples include: